Khaldosh249/Listener-And-Uploader/README.md

 # Listener-And-Uploader
-This is python script that listen to specific folder, once a new file add , the script will upload the file to google drive and delete the file, and save file link!
+This is python script that listen to specific folder, once a new file added , the script will upload the file to google drive and delete the file, and save file link!

 # Quick Start!